grpc/grpc-swift/README.md

 ## `SwiftGRPCNIO` package

-`SwiftGRPCNIO` is a clean-room implementation of the gRPC protocol on top of the [`SwiftNIO`](http://github.com/apple/swift-nio) library.
-This implementation is not yet production-ready as it lacks several things recommended for production use:
+`SwiftGRPCNIO` is a clean-room implementation of the gRPC protocol on top of the [`SwiftNIO`](http://github.com/apple/swift-nio) library; you can find the latest version of that implementation on the `nio` branch.
+We consider this implementation production-ready and are planning to sunset the gRPC-Core implementation within the next few months.
+We strongly recommend using the `nio` branch for all new projects.

-- Better test coverage
-- Full error handling
-- SSL support
-- Client support
-- Example projects
-- iOS support
-- Removal of the `libnghttp2` dependency from `SwiftNIOHTTP2`

-However, if you are planning to implement a gRPC service based on `SwiftNIO` or the Vapor framework, you might find this package useful.
-In addition, once ready, this package should provide more predictable and reliable behavior in the future, combined with an improved API and better developer experience.

-You may also want to have a look at [this presentation](https://docs.google.com/presentation/d/1Mnsaq4mkeagZSP4mK1k0vewZrJKynm_MCteRDyM3OX8/edit) for more details on the motivation for this package.
+You may also want to have a look at [this presentation](https://docs.google.com/presentation/d/1Mnsaq4mkeagZSP4mK1k0vewZrJKynm_MCteRDyM3OX8/edit) for more details on the motivation for switching to SwiftNIO.

 ## License